position

 2. How do I choose the right length for the thermocouple?

-Measure the distance from the mounting flange to the lowest metal level.
-The tip should always be submerged at least 150mm below the lowest operating metal level to ensure consistent readings.
+To ensure accuracy, measure the distance from the mounting flange to your lowest metal level.
+The rule of thumb is that the tip should be submerged at least 150mm below the lowest operating metal level.
+This prevents ambient air temperature from “wicking” down the tube and causing a low-reading error.

 3. Can I use these thermocouples for Zinc alloys?

-4. Why does my thermocouple read lower than my handheld lance?
+4. Why does my fixed thermocouple read lower than my handheld lance?

 5. Do Sialon tubes require pre-heating?

-6. What causes the protection tube to break?
+6. What is the most common cause of protection tube failure?

 7. How does the “wetting” property affect accuracy?